 Placement for the Coastal Management Fellowship and Digital Coast Fellowship positions is a singulary integrated placement process.
 Candidates apply to the Coastal Management and Digital Coast Fellowship program as a whole.
 Selected candidates will be eligible to interview with both the state coastal programs and the Digital Coast partnership organizations at the fellowship matching workshop.

 Coastal Management and Digital Coast Fellows are placed for two years with host state coastal resource agencies on projects proposed by the hosts and selected by NOAA’s Office for Coastal Management.
-In a mutually beneficial arrangement, nine fellows will be placed with a state coastal program and three will be placed with a Digital Coast partner.
-For 2022 state project descriptions for both fellowships, see the fact sheet and list of host projects on the right sidebar - applicants are eligible for any of the projects regardless of where they live.
+In a mutually beneficial arrangement, 5 fellows will be placed with a state coastal program.
+For 2023-2025 fellowships, see the fact sheet and list of host projects on the bottom of this webpage - applicants are eligible for any of the projects regardless of where they live.

 These two-year opportunities offer a competitive salary, medical benefits, and travel and relocation expense reimbursement.
 The current salary is $42,000 per year.
 In the second year, a locality pay factor may be added to the salary, depending on the location of the fellowship.

-Eligibility: Any U.S. citizen who has/will complete a master’s or other advanced degree at an accredited California university between August 1, 2020, and July 31, 2022, is eligible to apply for the Coastal Management and Digital Coast Fellowships.
+Eligibility: Any U.S. citizen who will complete a master’s or other advanced degree at an accredited U.S. university between August 1, 2021, and July 31, 2023, is eligible to apply for the Coastal Management Fellowships.
+Students must be U.S. citizens.
 Students from a broad range of programs are encouraged to apply.
 A variety of degrees are applicable to the fellowship because the projects are new and different each year.
 Previous fellows have had degrees in environmental studies, natural resource management, marine affairs, marine science, geology, public affairs, and regional land management.
+Only students who received their advanced degree in California are able to apply through California Sea Grant.

 The most important prerequisite is an interest in coastal issues.